cheng2zhang/tempering/prog/NAMD/README.thstat.md

 ```
 The move size, specified by `adaptTempMCSize` is given as a fraction of the current temperature.
 The value should be adjusted such that the acceptance ratio ACC.
 RATIO printed out on the screen is roughly 50%.
+With a proper adaptTempMCSize, the Monte Carlo scheme is recommended over
+the Langevin equation scheme for accuracy and efficiency.

 #### Implementing the separate accumulator scheme